 ARTICLE III.
 MEMBERSHIP

 Section 1.
-Lambda Sigma Society shall be composed of collegiate chapters admitted and structured according to the bylaws.
+Lambda Sigma Society shall be comprised of collegiate chapters admitted and structured according to the bylaws.

 Section 2.
 A chapter shall be an association of individuals selected for distinguished ability and achievement in leadership, scholarship and service.

 Section 3.
-Membership shall be composed of active, alumni, and honorary members.
+Membership shall be comprised of active, alumni, and honorary members.